Nintendo 64: Japan

 In Japan, the console was not as successful, failing to outsell the PlayStation and the Sega Saturn.
 Benimaru Itō, a developer for Mother 3 and friend of Shigeru Miyamoto, speculated in 1997 that the Nintendo 64's lower popularity in Japan was due to the lack of role-playing video games.
 Nintendo CEO Hiroshi Yamauchi also said the console's lower popularity in Japan was most likely due to lack of role-playing games, and the small number of games being released in general.
 The higher price of cartridges as opposed to CD-ROM has also been cited as a reason for the system's lackluster third-party support, which led to domestically big titles, such as Dragon Quest VII, moving away from Nintendo's platforms to its rivals.

 Shigeru Miyamoto commented at the time that the Nintendo 64's situation in Japan was grim and that it was also tough in Europe, but that these were overcome by its success in America and therefore "the business has become completely viable".

 Legacy

-The Nintendo 64 is one of the most recognized video game systems in history, Designed in tandem with the controller, Super Mario 64 and The Legend of Zelda: Ocarina of Time are widely considered by critics and the public to be two of the greatest and most influential games of all time.
-GoldenEye 007 is one of the most influential games for the shooter genre.
+The Nintendo 64 is one of the most well-known game systems in history, Designed in tandem with the controller, Super Mario 64 and The Legend of Zelda: Ocarina of Time are widely considered by critics and the public to be two of the most influential games of all time.
+GoldenEye 007 is also often considered to be one of the most influential games for the shooter genre.

 The Aleck 64 is a Nintendo 64 design in arcade form, designed by Seta in cooperation with Nintendo, and sold from 1998 to 2003 only in Japan.

 In 2011, IGN ranked it as the ninth-greatest video game console of all time.

+The Nintendo 64 has been especially popular for homebrew and ROM hacking (the latter of which is especially popular for Super Mario 64).
+These efforts have gained recognition for significant technical improvements over the consoles retail games.